-Detailed compositional data have been acquired for one hundred five (105) crude oils from ninety-six wells distributed throughout the Central Basin.
-Oils were analyzed for physical properties, whole oil gas chromatography, gross composition, deuterium and carbon isotopic compositions and quantitative GCMS analysis of saturate and aromatic hydrocarbons.
-Data were used to identify petroleum systems, establish genetic relationships and evaluate the major factors governing oil quality and quantity including: (1) source facies, (2) thermal maturity, (3) distance of migration from source to trap, (4) extent and timing of biodegradation, and (5) degree of oil mixing.
+Geochemical data pertaining to physical properties, whole oil gas chromatography, gross composition, deuterium and carbon isotopic compositions and quantitative GCMS analysis of saturate and aromatic hydrocarbons.
+This information was used to identify petroleum systems, establish genetic relationships and evaluate the major factors governing oil quality and quantity including: (1) source facies, (2) thermal maturity, (3) distance of migration from source to trap, (4) extent and timing of biodegradation, and (5) degree of oil mixing.

-Key source rock data (%TOC and Rock-Eval pyrolysis) from 4,500 samples representing 72,000+ m of section from thirty-seven (37) wells were statistically evaluated in terms of organic richness, hydrocarbon-generating potential, oil proneness, and thermal maturity level of all potential source rock intervals in the Camamu-Almada, Jequitinhonha, Cumuruxatiba and Mucuri basins.
-Detailed GC, isotope and biomarker data for a subset of source rock samples have been used to establish maturity trends and, where possible, source to oil correlation.
+The Central Basin Source Rock study includes key geochemical data (%TOC and Rock-Eval pyrolysis) from 4,500 samples representing 72,000+ m of section from thirty-seven (37) wells.
+These data were statistically evaluated in terms of organic richness, hydrocarbon-generating potential, oil proneness, and thermal maturity level for all potential source rock intervals in the Camamu-Almada, Jequitinhonha, Cumuruxatiba and Mucuri basins.
+Detailed GC, isotope and biomarker data for a subset of source rock samples were used to establish maturity trends and, where possible, source to oil correlation.